jahanson/theshire/README.md

-Kubernetes with k3s @ Home
+Kubernetes with talos @ Home